 - Glucosamine and chondroitin: Frequently paired together, glucosamine and chondroitin may provide some relief.
 However, clinical studies are inconclusive about their effectiveness.
 Look for formulations with 1,500 mg of glucosamine and 1,200 mg of chondroitin.

-- Turmeric: Studies also are mixed regarding turmeric, but many of my patients report that they have less pain while taking it.
+- Turmeric: Studies also are mixed regarding turmeric, but many of my patients report less pain while taking it.
 Look for a concentrated formulation with curcumin and black pepper (piperine), which increases the body’s ability to absorb turmeric.

-There are a lot of new and promising options for treating arthritis, alleviating pain, and improving quality of life.
+There are many new and promising options for treating arthritis, alleviating pain, and improving quality of life.
 There’s no reason to continue to live with pain.